 The Tenant Rep Channel’s growing success comes from its ability to provide a big coverage footprint for independent, 100% Tenant Rep Firms.
 It’s a very real, 100% Tenant Rep Network, with most TRC Principals having 20 and 30 years of highly valuable CRE experience.
 It’s a super heavyweight group in terms of talent and professional skills.

-Omni Realty Group is proud to be a big part of The Tenant Rep Channel’s rapidly expanding network.
+Omni Realty Group is proud to be a important part of The Tenant Rep Channel’s rapidly expanding network.

 How Awareness of Conflicts of Interest Will Reshape Commercial Real Estate